Roots and Radishes

 Spoonful of steel cut oats being scooped up from Instant Pot.

-1. Step 2: Set the Instant Pot to high pressure for 4 minutes of cooking time.
-Pressure will build for approximately 10 minutes before the 4-minute timer starts.
+Set the Instant Pot to high pressure for 4 minutes.
+Pressure will build for about 10 minutes before the 4-minute timer starts.
 Once those 4 minutes are up, allow natural pressure release for at least 15 minutes (more is okay).
-After 15 minutes, release any remaining pressure by turning the steam release valve all the way towards "Venting", and remove the lid.
+After 15 minutes, release any remaining pressure by turning the steam release valve to "Venting", and remove the lid.

 Bowl of steel cut oats on small plate with hand holding spoon.